niebert/jsoneditor4code/README.md

   * `docs/db` folder contains JSON database which initializes the JSON-Editor with the default JSON data.
 If the user saves the file, the current JSON data is stored in the LocalStorage of the browser.
   * `docs/css` folder contains all style sheet for the [ClassEditorUML](https://niebert.github.io/ClassEditorUML)
   * `docs/fonts` folder contains the fonts for the FontAwesome.
-  * `docs/jquery` folder contains the JQuery implementation so that a downloade [ClassEditorUML](https://niebert.github.io/ClassEditorUML) runs offline.
+  * `docs/jquery` folder contains the JQuery implementation so that a downloaded [ClassEditorUML](https://niebert.github.io/ClassEditorUML) runs offline.
   * `docs/js` folder contains all Javascript libraries used for the [ClassEditorUML](https://niebert.github.io/ClassEditorUML)
   * `docs/schema` folder contains JSON schema for the [ClassEditorUML](https://niebert.github.io/ClassEditorUML), defining the input user interface for editing the JSON file
   * `docs/tpl` folder contains the HandleBars template generating the source code from the [UML definition](https://en.wikipedia.org/wiki/Unified_Modeling_Language).